Pokrzw/Product-List/README.md

 ## Use

-This app allows you to use all the avaliable routes in the api.
+This app allows you to use all the available routes in the api.
 It first loads data from the API and then stores it in a redux store.
 All actions taken in this app affect both the store state and the database.

 ### adding items